gscafo78/mirep/README.md

 **Mirror Replicator** is a powerful script designed to download and create local mirrors of Debian and Ubuntu repositories.
 This tool ensures you have reliable and fast access to package updates by maintaining a local copy of the repositories, reducing dependency on external network speeds and availability.

 ## Features
-- Efficiently syncs Debian and Ubuntu repositories.
+- Efficiently syncs Debian like and Ubuntu like repositories.
 - Supports creating a local mirror for faster package access.
 - Easy to configure and use.